andcarpi/laravel-popper/README.md

 ## Setup

-When composer finish his job, add the Service Provider to your app.config in the config folder:
+When composer finish his job, add the Service Provider and the facade to your app.config in the config folder:

 > Skip this if you use Laravel 5.5 and above.